Gkodkod/melio-demo/README.md

-# Melio — Vendor Payments Platform
+# Melio — SMB Vendor Payments Platform

-A modern fintech web application built with **Next.js 14**, **TypeScript**, **Tailwind CSS**, and **SQLite** that simulates a vendor payments platform similar to Melio or Bill.com.
+A modern fintech web application built with **React / Next.js 14**, **TypeScript**, **Tailwind CSS**, and **SQLite** that simulates a vendor payments platform similar to Melio or Bill.com.
+It simulates these Accounts Payable/Receivable software for SMBs and Accountants

 ---

 ## Overview

-The application simulates a vendor payments platform using mock data and local API routes, demonstrating a realistic payments workflow and financial dashboard.
+The application simulates a vendor payments platform using mock data and local API routes, demonstrating a realistic payments workflow and financial dashboard, as though they were running in a real production environment on AWS.

 ### Core Features